maciejkrol18/maciejkrol18/README.md

 # Welcome to my profile! 👋

-My name is Maciej, and I'm a highschool student from Wrocław, Poland, aspiring to become a Frontend Developer.
+My name is Maciej, and I'm a highschool student from Poland, aspiring to become a Frontend Developer.
 I'm currently learning all things related to Frontend Development (mainly Javascript & CSS), and i'm also completing the Frontend Path course on Scrimba.

 ## 🧰 My toolbox